hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cactus.md

                 Improve Dockernization by replacement of npm with yarn.
 This PR is a fix regarding Issue #1237
 Signed-off-by: Shingo Fujimoto <shingo_fujimoto@fujitsu.com>

+Update by Peter:
+(this is the syntax that GitHub parses to link the issue and the PR together for automatic issue closure once the PR is merged)
+Fixes #1237
             </td>
         </tr>
     </table>